danielharrell/does_music_move/does_music_move.md

 But there is also a problem with this sort of talk, despite its point.
 And it is this problem that I wish to discuss in my lecture tonight.
-I have accordingly divided the lecture into two parts.
+I have divided it into two parts.
 In the [first part][part one], I will explain what the problem is.
 And in the [second part][part two], I will explain why I take the problem to be important---even for those of us with little interest in music.
-But since I assume rather more interest in music in my account of the problem itself, and that account is rather long, I will say this much now about my sense of its importance, in case it helps anyone sit through the first part of my lecture more expectantly, or at least patiently.
-While I present this specifically as a problem in our experience of music, I take it to be a problem, more generally, in our experience of the world.
-And at stake in the problem, on that level, is the prospect of our freedom in the world.
-So understood---or at least as I will want to understand it---the problem thus poses a challenge to liberal education---indeed, to the very idea of liberal education.
-But more on that in [Part Two][part two].

 #### I. The nature of the problem. [part one]